k7n2g/Qbit-paper-wallet/README.md

 ![Optional Text](../main/assets/img/Screenshot_20.png)

 <h2>DEV HELP BOUNTY</h2><br>
-<h3>60,000 Qbit – We need some help from the community Currently we looking for someone to implement the API for our Block explorer and wallet,
+<h3>50,000 Qbit – We need some help from the DEV  community Currently we are looking for someone to help us implement the API for our Block explorer,
-The wallet was proton and forked from Turtlecoin if you can help, Contact myhdisdead@  use contact form at bottom of page on (https://qbit.money/)</h3>
+ if you think you can help please Contact me myhdisdead@  (https://t.me/Qbitcurrency) [Qbitcurrency] or use contact form at bottom of page on (https://qbit.money/)</h3>

+Wallet Bounty now claimed.The wallet was proton and forked from fexra.

 # Qbit Paper Wallet